Meet Our Team

 Jim Jensen

-Jim Jensen is our senior bioenergy and alternative fuels specialist.
-He conducts research and provides up-to-date information and technical assistance about bioenergy and alternative fuels and vehicles.
-Jensen supports federal and state agencies, local governments, and private clients.
+Jim Jensen, our senior bioenergy and alternative fuels specialist, is the director of Washington’s Green Transportation Program.
+In this role, Jim identifies and brings together stakeholders to address immediate and long-term transportation needs in rapidly changing environments, conducts research on new transportation technologies, and provides technical assistance about bioenergy and alternative fuels and vehicles.
+Jim lends his expertise to support federal and state agencies, local governments, Tribal nations, and private clients.
 His current research activities include biogas/biomethane, biodiesel, electric vehicles, and green fleets.
 He serves on the state’s multi-agency bioenergy team, the anaerobic digestion task force, the Alt Fuel/Vehicle Technical Assistance Group, and the Western Washington Clean Cities Steering Committee.
-During 20+ years of work in the private and nonprofit sectors, Jensen has provided technical assistance to businesses in dozens of industries, assisted corporate social responsibility programs, and supported new green technologies and products.
-His technical knowledge and experience encompass research, development, and implementation of projects in the voluntary carbon market, renewable energy, recycling, waste prevention, anaerobic digestion, and composting.
-Jensen holds a B.A. from Grinnell College, Iowa.
+During 30+ years of work in the private and nonprofit sectors, Jim provided technical assistance to businesses in dozens of industries, assisted corporate social responsibility programs, and supported new green technologies and products.
+His technical knowledge includes research, development, and implementation of projects in the voluntary carbon market, renewable energy, recycling, waste prevention, anaerobic digestion, and composting.
+Jim holds a B.A. from Grinnell College, Iowa.

 Jonathan Jones